rfoxkendo/mikumarimaker/Readme.md

-Generate syntetic mikumari data in ring items
+Two binaries here:
+*  mikumarimaker takes a raw mikumari time data file and makes a ring item file.
+*  defenestrator takes the output of e.g. mikumarimaker and output defenestrated ring items.